-Hello, fellow Belgians!
-In a world where digital waffles (okay, data) is as important as our famous chocolate, keeping our online environment secure is a must.
-Today, we’re diving into the quirky yet crucial topic of cybersecurity certification—how to keep our systems safe without putting a straitjacket on innovation.
+👋 Hello, fellow Belgians!
+In a world where digital waffles (okay, data) are as important as our famous chocolate, keeping our online environment secure is a must.
+Today, we’re diving into the quirky yet crucial topic of cybersecurity certification

 The Evolution of Cybersecurity Certification Frameworks